adam-cowley/neode/README.md

 # Neode

-Neode is a Neo4j ORM for Node JS.
+Neode is a Neo4j OGM for Node JS.

 - [Getting Started](#getting-started)
 - [Reading from the Graph](#reading)